eleda77/eleda77.github.io/docs/vocab_list.md

 **actinic** - caused by sunlight

+**affray** - an instance of fighting in a public place that disturbs the peace

 **antemeridian** - occurring before noon (in the forenoon)

 **artic** - short for articulated vehicle/lorry (large vehicle that has two sections connected by a bar)